huantrinh1802/m_taskwarrior_d.nvim/README.md

   checkbox_suffix = "]",
   -- The default list symbol
   default_list_symbol = "-",
+  -- Comments pattern prefix and suffix
+  -- This is extremely useful for viewing the note in any Makrdown previewers (i.e. Obsidian app) if you set
+  -- - comment_prefix = "<!--",
+  -- - comment_suffix = "-->",
+  comment_prefix = "",
+  comment_suffix = "",
   -- More configurations will be added in the future
 }
 ```